thosgood/this-weeks-finds/markdown/201-250/week240.md

-Lawvere modernized universal algebra by realizing that an algebraic theory is just a cartesian category, and a model is a product-preserving functor from this theory into Set or some other cartesian category - hence his thesis title, "Functorial Semantics".
+Lawvere modernized universal algebra by realizing that an algebraic theory is just a cartesian category, and a model is a product-preserving functor from this theory into \mathsf{Set} or some other cartesian category - hence his thesis title, "Functorial Semantics".
 I explained this in much more detail back in [week200](week200.html).